tayruxin/tp/docs/UserGuide.md

 An example of an error message is shown below.
 ![RemarkErrMsg.png](images/remark-command/RemarkErrMsg.png)

-### Delete the remark of a company: `unremark`
+### Deleting Remarks of a Company: `unremark`

-_If you input some remarks to the wrong company or the remark has become outdated, use the `unremark` command to delete it._
+_You have previously added some remarks to a company, but the remark has become outdated and you no longer need them anymore.
+Use the `unremark` command to quicly delete it._

 **Format:** `unremark INDEX`

-> `INDEX`: Deletes remark of the company at INDEX number shown in the displayed company list.
+> `INDEX`: Deletes remarks from the company at the INDEX number shown in the displayed company list.

 <div markdown="block" class="alert alert-success">
 **:bulb: Useful Tip:**<br>
-* To update the remark, you do NOT need to delete using unremark first.
+* To add new remarks, you do **NOT** need to delete the existing remarks using `unremark` first.
 Directly use the remark command and it overwrites the old remark!
 </div>

 <div markdown="block" class="alert alert-info">